-A recent study performed by U.S. Bank indicated that 82% of startups in the United States fail due to cash flow or the understanding of how cash flow impacts the overall business.
+A recent study performed by U.S. Bank indicated that 82% of startups in the United States fail due to not properly maintaining cash flow or the understanding of how cash flow impacts the overall business.
 Ensuring that your business has sufficient cash to operate goes far beyond the revenue you earn and necessary expenses.

 Many businesses are able to run a profitable business, but still run out of money.
 How is this possible?

 Trucking Company A is a new business that has taken every measure to be successful.
 They have top of the line equipment, best-in-class drivers and commitments from shippers that will keep them busy for months to come.
 They even have $40,000 in startup capital to handle emergency expenses.
 As they map out their future income statement, it looks like this:

 Looks pretty exciting, right?
 If Trucking Company A is able to operate their business according to plan, how could it possibly fail?

 Let’s assume that Trucking Company A’s top shippers are very strong and reputable companies that have a very strong credit backing.
 Like many strong companies out there, they will likely negotiate payment terms around 30 days out, plus we all know it takes 5-10 days on top of that before we actually receive the funds in hand.
 Despite having a strong income statement, the cash flow statement will look like this: